rabaur/ebdwebsite.github.io/exercises/exercise1.md

 **IMPORTANT: submissions are individual and each paper can only be chosen once by one student, please register your choice of paper here: [Reading List](https://docs.google.com/spreadsheets/d/1rc-Cqsg77d6jgiE8nTF9AUOyNM0h71KzvZEkXmHIEQo/edit?usp=sharing) .**

-  * Who is the author?
+  * Who are the authors?

   * What **questions** does the paper try to answer?